School Snacks for Success

 “I get a lot of kids from the nurse’s office,” one staff member told us.
 “Kids will complain that they have an upset stomach and they’ll go to the nurse’s office.
 She’ll find out that they didn’t eat breakfast and she’ll send them to me to get snacks.
 There’s been an increase in that this year.
 When you’re hungry and your stomach hurts, it’s hard to focus in class.”

-What do snacks mean for kids?
+What do school snacks mean for kids?

-Healthy snacks like dried fruit, crackers or applesauce provide kids with sustenance to hold them over until the lunch bell rings.
-Through Bellevue LifeSpring, snack packs assembled by community partners are already making an impact in Bellevue schools.
+Healthy school snacks like dried fruit, crackers or applesauce provide kids with sustenance to hold them over until the lunch bell rings.
+Through Bellevue LifeSpring, school snack packs assembled by community partners are already making an impact in Bellevue schools.

 “These snacks have been very needed at Stevenson Elementary,” a teacher shared.
 “I give out at least five bags daily.
 I give them to a pair of siblings that go home to an empty house until 8:00 at night.
 These snack packs have become an integral part of keeping our students from getting hungry during and after school.”

 Create Snack Packs for a Great Team-Building Event!

 This is a great community service project for big groups, especially kids.
 We’ve received school snack packs from groups like the Bellevue Kiwanis Club, employees at the Westin Bellevue and the West Bellevue Chapter of the National League of Young Men.
 Students at Jing Mei Elementary even made it part of their Kindness Counts Challenge!
 Each group included healthy snacks as well as a personal note with words of encouragement for the snack recipient.